Sudden Infant Death Syndrome (SIDS)

 Babies who sleep on their backs are at lower risk of SIDS than babies who sleep on their stomach or sides.
 Healthy babies and newborns do not choke or have other problems from sleeping on their backs.

-When your baby can roll over on his own from his back to stomach, usually at 5 to 7 months of age, there is no need to continue to place him on his back if he turns over in his sleep.
+When your baby can roll over on his or her own from back to stomach, usually at 5 to 7 months of age, there is no need to return your baby to his or her back if your baby turns over during sleep.

 When a baby is awake, he or she needs some ‘tummy time.’
 Babies should be placed on their stomachs when caregivers are present and watching.
 Tummy time helps build babies’ neck and shoulder muscles and prevent temporary flat spots that may develop on the back of a baby’s head.